Kenarina/Randomalia/README.md

 Verification of responsive desing.
 Google Chrome, Mozilla Firefox and Microsoft Edge were successfully used for this test.

-Automatic HTML checking and CSS validation were done using [Nu Html Checker](https://validator.w3.org/nu/).
+Automatic HTML checking was done using [Nu Html Checker](https://validator.w3.org/nu/).
 All errors and bad code were corrected and recheked until only external links such as from Google Fonts triggered warnings.
+The test results were uploaded [here](assets/test-results).

 ##  Technologies ##